Druidry (modern): Development of religious structure

 Morganwg's example was taken up by other Welshmen in the 19th century, who continued to promote religious forms of Druidry.
 The most prominent figure in this was William Price (1800–1893), a physician who held to ideas such as vegetarianism and the political Chartist movement.
 His promotion of cremation and open practice of it led to his arrest and trial, but he was acquitted, achieving a level of fame throughout Britain.
-He would declare himself to be a Druid, and would do much to promote the return of what he believed was an ancient religion in his country.
+He would declare himself to be a Druid, and would do much to promote the return of what he believed, without any independently verified evidence, was an ancient religion in his country.

 In 1874, Robert Wentworth Little, a Freemason who achieved notoriety as the first Supreme Magus of the occult Societas Rosicruciana, allegedly founded the Ancient and Archaeological Order of Druids, which, like the Societas Rosicruciana, was an esoteric organisation.
 Meanwhile, at the start of the 20th century, Druidic groups began holding their ceremonies at the great megalithic monument of Stonehenge in Wiltshire, England: the historian Ronald Hutton would later remark that "it was a great, and potentially uncomfortable, irony that modern Druids had arrived at Stonehenge just as archaeologists were evicting the ancient Druids from it" as they realised that the structure dated from the Neolithic and early Bronze Age, millennia before the Iron Age, when the druids first appear in the historical record.

-One member of the Ancient Order of Druids was the English Gerald Gardner, who later established Gardnerian Wicca.
+One member of the Ancient Order of Druids was the English Gerald Gardner, who in the 1960s invented Wicca.